The Square Ring (1953 film): Production

 The play debuted in October 1952 and was immediately successful.
 Film rights were bought by Michael Balcon at Ealing.
 In November 1952 he announced John Mills would star, with Basil Dearden to direct and Michael Relph to produce.
 Relph later said he was reluctant to make the film as he felt box movies were bad box office.

 Eventually Mills dropped out and was replaced by Canadian actor Robert Beatty.
 He had no boxing experience so he trained for two weeks with Dave Crowley in preparation for the role.

 The play was all male but three women were added to the film.
 The women included Kay Kendall and Joan Collins, who were both under contract to Rank.
 Kendall had just made Genevieve but it had not been released.
 Collins appeared opposite then husband Maxwell Reed.
 Ronald Lewis repeated his stage performance.

 Reception

-Critical reception was mixed.
-One review called the film "uneven", accusing it of "veering between comedy and tragedy".
+The Monthly Film Bulletin wrote: "This slick and unpretentious entertainment picture is perhaps the most satisfactory film that Basil Dearden has yet directed.
+While there are obvious echoes of the more serious American boxing film, The Set Up, and in fact all the characters can be reduced to stock, Dearden and his writers have dressed up the basic conventions with liveliness and adroit professionalism.
+The Square Ring, in fact, sets the level of what the superior British entertainment film should be, but not very often is. ...
+As a series of sketches the material is not required to take more weight than it can stand, is evenly matched by the craftsmanship and slightly facile vigour of the handling."

+The Daily Film Renter wrote: "By no means pretty, it has the fascination inseparable from watching how the other half lives, in this instance those broken-down 'pugs', has-beens, raw amateurs and would-be come-back champs of Adam's Stadium, an establishment which wavers on the thin edge of losing its Boxing Board of Control licence."